 Hon.
 David Joanasie (interpretation): Thank you.
 I can't really respond to your question.
-It would very likely be on an annual basis, using the mine training instructor.
-Once we have a strategy in place, we will have newer information.
+It would very likely be on an annual basis depending on their contract similar to the mine training instructor.
+Once we have a strategy in place, we will have newer information to share.
 Thank you, Mr. Chairman.

 Mr. Netser (interpretation): Thank you, Mr. Chairman.
 Possibly my last question.
-In Coral Harbour, we have an NTEP program, and I believe it's on its second year.
+In Coral Harbour we have an NTEP program and I believe it's in its second year.
 Can you give us an update on the students? (interpretation ends) Thank you.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
-In Coral Harbour, and with the students at the NTEP program, there are some students in year two, and there are eight students in total.
+In Coral Harbour and with the students at the NTEP program, there are some students in year two and there are eight students in total.
 Thank you, Mr. Chairman.